craftcms/commerce-paypal-checkout/README.md

 In the gateway settings enter the **client ID** and **secret** for your rest app in their respective fields.

+### Cart Info / Cost breakdown

+Turning on the "Send Cart Information" setting for this gateway, the gateway will send cart items and cost breakdown through to PayPal.

+**Note:** If you are using deprecated custom adjuster types this setting will need be turned off.

 ### Paying with non-primary currency

 When using the `getPaymentFormHtml()` method (e.g. `cart.gateway.getPaymentFormHtml({})) and allowing payment in a currency other than the primary currency.